hasenbanck/toa/SPECIFICATION.md

 ## 4. Blocks Section

-The blocks section contains one or more compressed blocks followed by an end marker:
+The blocks section contains any number of compressed blocks followed by an end marker:

 ```
 +---------------------+--------------------+